OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:1

-After these things Jesus went away to the other side of the Sea of Galilee (or Tiberias).
+After this, Jesus went to the other side of the Sea of Galilee, also known as the Sea of Tiberias.

 ## John 6:2

-A large crowd was following Him, because they were watching the signs which He was performing on those who were sick.
+A large crowd followed Him, because they witnessed the signs He performed on those who were ill.

 ## John 6:3

-But Jesus went up on the mountain, and there He sat with His disciples.
+Jesus went up onto a mountainside and sat down there with His disciples.

 ## John 6:4

-Now the Passover, the feast of the Jews, was near.
+The Jewish festival of Passover was approaching.

 ## John 6:5

-So Jesus, after raising His eyes and seeing that a large crowd was coming to Him, _said to Philip_,
-“Where are we to buy bread so that these people may eat?”
+When Jesus looked up and saw a large crowd coming towards Him, He said to Philip, “Where can we buy bread for these people to eat?”

 ## John 6:6

-But He was saying this only to test him, for He Himself knew what He intended to do.
+He said this to test him, for He already knew what He was going to do.

 ## John 6:7

-Philip answered Him,
-“Two hundred denarii worth of bread is not enough for them, for each to receive just a little!”
+Philip replied, “Two hundred denarii worth of bread wouldn’t be enough for each one to have a little.”

 ## John 6:8

-One of His disciples, Andrew, Simon Peter’s brother, _said to Him_,
+One of His disciples, Andrew, who was Simon Peter’s brother, said to Him,

 ## John 6:9

-“There is a boy here who has five barley loaves and two fish; but what are these for so many people?”
+“There is a boy here with five barley loaves and two fish, but what are they among so many?”

 ## John 6:10

-Jesus said, “Have the people recline to eat.”
-Now there was plenty of grass in the place.
-So the men reclined, about five thousand in number.
+Jesus said, “Have the people sit down.”
+There was plenty of grass there, so they sat down, about five thousand men in number.

 ## John 6:11

-Jesus then took the loaves, and after giving thanks He distributed them to those who were reclining;
-likewise also of the fish, as much as they wanted.
+Then Jesus took the loaves, gave thanks, and distributed them to those who were seated; He did the same with the fish, giving them as much as they wanted.

 ## John 6:12

-And when they had eaten their fill, He _said to His disciples_,
-“Gather up the leftover pieces so that nothing will be lost.”
+When they had all eaten their fill, He said to His disciples, “Gather the fragments left over, so that nothing may be wasted.”

 ## John 6:13

-So they gathered them up, and filled twelve baskets with pieces from the five barley loaves
-which were left over by those who had eaten.
+So they gathered them and filled twelve baskets with the pieces of the five barley loaves left over by those who had eaten.

 ## John 6:14

-Therefore when the people saw the sign which He had performed, they said,
-“This is truly the Prophet who is to come into the world.”
+When the people saw the sign He had performed, they said, “This is truly the Prophet who is to come into the world.”

 ---

 ## John 6:15

-So Jesus, aware that they intended to come and take Him by force to make Him king,
-withdrew again to the mountain by Himself, alone.
+Knowing that they intended to come and take Him by force to make Him king, Jesus withdrew again to the mountain by Himself.

 ## John 6:16

-Now when evening came, His disciples went down to the sea,
+When evening came, His disciples went down to the sea,

 ## John 6:17

-and after getting into a boat, they started to cross the sea to Capernaum.
-It had already become dark, and Jesus had not yet come to them.
+got into a boat, and set off across the sea to Capernaum.
+It was already dark, and Jesus had not yet joined them.

 ## John 6:18

-In addition, the sea began getting rough, because a strong wind was blowing.
+The sea became rough because a strong wind was blowing.

 ## John 6:19

-Then, when they had rowed about twenty-five or thirty stadia,
-they _saw Jesus walking on the sea and coming near the boat; and they were frightened._
+When they had rowed about three or four miles, they saw Jesus walking on the sea and approaching the boat, and they were frightened.

 ## John 6:20

-But He _said to them_,
-“It is I; do not be afraid.”
+But He said to them, “It is I; do not be afraid.”

 ## John 6:21

-So they were willing to take Him into the boat,
-and immediately the boat was at the land to which they were going.
+Then they were willing to take Him into the boat, and immediately the boat reached the shore where they were heading.

 ---

 ## John 6:22

-The next day the crowd that stood on the other side of the sea saw that there was no other small boat there
-except one, and that Jesus had not boarded that boat with His disciples, but that His disciples had gone away alone.
+The next day, the crowd that had stayed on the opposite shore realised that only one boat had been there, and that Jesus had not entered it with His disciples, who had gone away alone.

 ## John 6:23

-Other small boats came from Tiberias near to the place where they ate the bread
-after the Lord had given thanks.
+Other boats from Tiberias came near the place where they had eaten the bread after the Lord had given thanks.

 ## John 6:24

-So when the crowd saw that Jesus was not there, nor His disciples,
-they themselves got into the small boats and came to Capernaum, looking for Jesus.
+When the crowd realised neither Jesus nor His disciples were there, they got into the boats and went to Capernaum in search of Jesus.

 ---

 ## John 6:25

-And when they found Him on the other side of the sea, they said to Him,
-“Rabbi, when did You get here?”
+When they found Him on the other side of the sea, they asked Him, “Rabbi, when did You get here?”

 ## John 6:26

-Jesus answered them and said,
-“Truly, truly I say to you, you seek Me not because you saw signs,
-but because you ate some of the loaves and were filled.
+Jesus answered, “Truly, truly, I say to you, you are looking for Me not because you saw the signs, but because you ate the loaves and were filled.

 ## John 6:27

-Do not work for the food that perishes, but for the food that lasts for eternal life,
-which the Son of Man will give you; for on Him the Father, God, has set His seal.”
+Do not work for food that perishes, but for food that endures to eternal life, which the Son of Man will give you.
+For on Him, God the Father has set His seal.”

 ## John 6:28

-Therefore they said to Him,
-“What are we to do, so that we may accomplish the works of God?”
+Then they asked Him, “What must we do to perform the works God requires?”

 ## John 6:29

-Jesus answered and said to them,
-“This is the work of God, that you believe in Him whom He has sent.”
+Jesus answered, “The work of God is this: to believe in the One He has sent.”

 ---

 ## John 6:30

-So they said to Him,
-“What then are You doing as a sign, so that we may see, and believe You?
-What work are You performing?
+So they asked Him, “What sign will You give that we may see it and believe You?
+What work will You do?

 ## John 6:31

-Our fathers ate the manna in the wilderness; as it is written:
-‘He gave them bread out of heaven to eat.’”
+Our ancestors ate the manna in the wilderness; as it is written: ‘He gave them bread from heaven to eat.’”

 ## John 6:32

-Jesus then said to them,
-“Truly, truly I say to you, it is not Moses who has given you the bread out of heaven,
-but it is My Father who gives you the true bread out of heaven.
+Jesus said to them, “Truly, truly, I say to you, it was not Moses who gave you the bread from heaven, but My Father who gives you the true bread from heaven.

 ## John 6:33

-For the bread of God is that which comes down out of heaven and gives life to the world.”
+For the bread of God is that which comes down from heaven and gives life to the world.”

 ## John 6:34

-Then they said to Him,
-“Lord, always give us this bread.”
+They said to Him, “Lord, always give us this bread.”

 ---

 ## John 6:35

-Jesus said to them,
-“I am the bread of life; the one who comes to Me will not be hungry,
-and the one who believes in Me will never be thirsty.
+Jesus declared, “I am the bread of life.
+Whoever comes to Me shall never hunger, and whoever believes in Me shall never thirst.

 ## John 6:36

-But I said to you that you have indeed seen Me, and yet you do not believe.
+But as I told you, you have seen Me, and yet you do not believe.

 ## John 6:37

-Everything that the Father gives Me will come to Me,
-and the one who comes to Me I certainly will not cast out.
+All that the Father gives Me will come to Me, and whoever comes to Me I will never drive away.

 ## John 6:38